 Mini And Small – 6 to 10 litres

 These backpacks are small and versatile.
 They can be used for a shopping trip or a day out.
 Their small size also makes them perfect for children or runners and cyclist.
 These are not designed for long trips or for carrying much weight, however as an extra bag for hand luggage on a large trip, the size isn’t a bad choice.

 I have a 10 litre for one or two nights away.
 It also comes in handy for days out, as it easily fits in a water bottle, snacks and a waterproof.

 When on a day out, I often take my Hydro Flask with me, check out my Review to find out why I love this water bottle.

 These backpacks, as you can probably guess from the name, are perfect for one day’s worth of gear.
 They are perfect for day walks/hikes, as well as being good for commuting.
 Many are also hydration compatible.
 The larger end of this size can be used for short trips, but not if you need sleeping bags or a lot of camping gear.

 Medium Backpacks – 35 to 50 litres

 This size of backpack is designed for heavier loads and longer trips.
 They usually have more features than the daypack, like more padding and pockets.
-They are great for a trip of several days and can be used for a few days of camping, fitting in a tent and sleeping bag as long as you pack light.
+This size is great for a trip of several days and can be used for a few days of camping, fitting in a tent and sleeping bag as long as you pack light.

 Some of these still count as carry-on luggage.
 And if you’re clever about it, you can travel for a long time with just a carry-on sized backpack.
-I travelled for six months with the Osprey Fairview 40.
-I love this backpack, it’s perfect for long trips, but is also able to compress well for shorter trips.
+I travelled for six months in Mexico (and a few weeks in the USA tagged on the end) with the Osprey Fairview 40.
+I love this backpack, it’s perfect for long trips but is also able to compress well for shorter trips.